stackql/pystackql/docs/source/examples.rst

 Discover Provider Metadata
 **************************

-StackQL provider definitions are extensions of the providers OpenAPI specification, which exposes all of the provider's services, resources, and operations - making them accessible using SQL grammar.
+StackQL provider definitions are extensions of the provider's OpenAPI specification, which exposes all of the provider's services, resources, and operations - making them accessible using SQL grammar.
-StackQL allows you to explore the provider's metadata using the ``SHOW`` and ``DESCRIBE`` commands as demonstarted here.
+StackQL allows you to explore the provider's metadata using the ``SHOW`` and ``DESCRIBE`` commands as demonstrated here.

 .. code-block:: python
     :caption: List all services in a provider